pupsnow/flexspaces/doc/shareComponents/flexspacesShareComponentsReadme.txt

         AVM / sitestore / alfresco / site-data/ pages / site / <sitename> / dashboard.xml

-5. NOTE: in share/flexspaces copy of flexspaces+browser files, alfresco-config.xml also needs to be setup with host,etc.
+5. NOTE: in share/flexspaces copy of flexspaces+browser files, FlexSpacesConfig.xml also needs to be setup with host,etc.

 6. If all 5 flexspaces page site components are included with all regular share site pages, the title link area will wrap Shorter page links can be used in for the flexspaces pages by editing the <title> in